ronanchilvers/solo-swade/Game/Scenes/01 - The Beginning.md

 - He rides hard but begins to feel the wind at his back
 - Sand begins to whip up ahead of him as he gallops
-- They reach the rocks as the first blasts of the sandstorm hit them, pelting them fierce torrents of grit
+- They reach the rocks as the first blasts of the sandstorm hit them, pelting them with fierce torrents of grit
 - Rakim struggles to lead the two camels in among the rocks

 > [!roll] Test - Pull the two camels in among the rocks